Bushwick Inlet Park: Completion of park

+In mid-2020, Brooklyn Community Board 1 approved Abel Bainnson Butz's design for parkland along the inlet.
+This plot occupies the former Motiva site on Kent Avenue between Quay and North 14th Streets.
+A previous design for that site had been declined because it had included too many paths.
+By January 2021, the Motiva plot was still in planning, but construction was proposed to start later in 2021.
+At the end of that year, the city government announced it would spend $75 million to demolish the CitiStorage warehouse and construct the park's next phase on that site.
+NYC Parks began redeveloping the Motiva site in March 2024, at which point that project was slated to be complete in 2026.
+The Motiva site was expected to cost $9.8 million to redevelop.
+When complete, it would include a beach, boulders, bike lanes, and paths.
+Work on clearing the CitiStorage site began in mid-2024.
+Meanwhile, the Metropolitan Transportation Authority, which owned a parcel abutting the northern end of the park, selected a developer to construct two skyscrapers on the site in 2025.
+This prompted local residents to ask that the parcel instead be added to Bushwick Inlet Park.

 Description

 Bushwick Inlet Park is part of a planned shoreline park area along Greenpoint and Williamsburg's industrial riverfront, which would stretch continuously from Newtown Creek to East River State Park at North Seventh Street.
 A 3.5 acre section of Bushwick Inlet Park between North 9th and North 10th Streets is open to the public.
 This section contains playing fields for soccer and American football, as well as playground and restrooms.
 The park also contains a community center building, which also houses administrative offices.
 The administrative offices occupy the northern section of the building, facing the East River to the west, while the community center occupies the southern section, facing Kent Avenue to the east.
 The community center is operated by the Open Space Alliance, a nonprofit organization.
 Both facilities are on the former site of a parking lot for car rentals.